-- The existing Salamander Shores Hotel occupies a 1.2ha site setback 80 metres from the waters of Port Stephens at Soldiers Point. - The hotel operates as a 31⁄2 star 91 room hotel managed by the Accor group with complementary facilities such as a bar, restaurants, pool and conference areas. - The hotel, built in 1969, is an outdated and monolithic building with limited public domain benefits.
-It is well screened along its sea frontage but generally does not relate well to the site being an imposing structure well setback from the street.
-It has no street
+- The existing Salamander Shores Hotel occupies a 1.2ha site setback 80 metres from the waters of Port Stephens at Soldiers Point. - The hotel operates as a 31⁄2 star 91 room hotel managed by the Accor group with complementary facilities such as a bar, restaurants, pool and conference areas.

-- presence being dominated by the car park with views from Soldiers Point Road into the open hotel corridors. - The hotel is generally two to five storeys in height with the roof level sitting at approximately RL30.
+- The original hotel, built in 1969, was an outdated and monolithic building with limited public domain benefits.
+In 2019, a major refurbishment project was completed to modernise the rooms and hospitality facilities. - The hotel is generally two to five storeys in height with the roof level sitting at approximately RL30.